AzureCosmosDB/VectorIndexScenarioSuite/README.md

     The dataset uses the BigANNBinary format documented at [BigANNBenchmarks](https://big-ann-benchmarks.com/neurips21.html#bench-datasets)

-Please Watch / Star this repository as we will be adding multiple new scenarios in coming future.
+Please Watch / Star this repository as we will be adding multiple new scenarios in the near future.